Excel (bus route): Vehicles

-The route is now mostly operated by high-specification double-decker Alexander Dennis Enviro400 buses, which were introduced in October 2013 featuring air conditioning, free WiFi and leather seats.
-The older Wright Eclipse Gemini-bodied Volvo B9TL vehicles which previously operated the main route are now mostly found on the X2, X11, X21, X22 and other related services.
+The route was mostly operated by high-specification double-decker Alexander Dennis Enviro400 buses, which were introduced in October 2013 featuring air conditioning, free WiFi and leather seats.
+The older Wright Eclipse Gemini-bodied Volvo B9TL vehicles which previously operated the main route were mostly transferred to the X2, X11, X21, X22 and other related services.

 In February 2020, 19 new Alexander Dennis Enviro400 City bodied Scania N250UD buses were introduced on the core excel route (Norwich - Peterborough).

+The former Alexander Dennis Enviro400 buses were at this point rebranded for the "Coastlink" X1, X11, X2 and X22 from Great Yarmouth to Lowestoft, with the Wright Eclipse Geminis mostly moving to local work out of Great Yarmouth and Lowestoft depots under the "Coastal Clipper" and "Coastal Reds" brands although some were also "Coastlink" branded and remain on their former routes.

 Media

 An unofficial blog, The X1 Blog, regularly reports on the latest workings of the service.

 Accidents and incidents

 In May 2009, an X1 bus travelling towards Peterborough was involved in a fatal accident in Thorney.
 The driver took avoiding action after a car drove into its path, causing the bus to veer off the road.

 On 23 February 2017, an X1 bus crashed into a roadside ditch and overturned near Wisbech as a result of high winds, gusting up to 80mph in the area around the time of the crash, caused by Storm Doris.
 Eleven people were injured.
 A similar incident almost occurred around the same time on the Acle Straight between Great Yarmouth and Norwich, resulting in the bus having to be evacuated, and services were subsequently suspended for the day.

 On 26 June 2018, an Excel bus was involved in a collision with a lorry on the A47 in Guyhirn.
 The bus driver and a passenger were killed, and fourteen others were injured.